Thaliehln/ds4ph/README.md

 ## Acknowledgements

-This project was developed with the support of the [Leading House Africa (LHA)](https://www.swisstph.ch/en/research/leading-house-africa/) which promotes and fosters bilateral collaboration with partner institutions in Africa.
+This project is developed with the support of the [Leading House Africa (LHA)](https://www.swisstph.ch/en/research/leading-house-africa/) which promotes and fosters bilateral collaboration with partner institutions in Africa.

-This GitHub project was developed based on R Markdown and **bookdown** starting from the minimal example (https://github.com/rstudio/bookdown).
+This GitHub R project relies on **bookdown** and was initiated from the [minimal example]((https://github.com/rstudio/bookdown) provided by the developers.